An icon + more

 The closest thing to the original

-With the Polaroid Originals OneStep 2, you get to experience everything people loved about the older OneStep models without the mobile device integration.
+With the Polaroid OneStep 2, you get to experience everything people loved about the older OneStep models without the mobile device integration.
 For this, you'll pay less.
 Available in black, white, and blue.